firebase/geofire-objc/README.md

 ### GeoFire

-A `GeoFire` object is used to read and write geolocation data to your Firebase and to create queries.
+A `GeoFire` object is used to read and write geo location data to your Firebase and to create queries.

 #### Creating a new GeoFire instance